Canadian Writer · AI Infrastructure · Digital Sovereignty · Technology Policy

 — Joshua van Es, Maclean's

-Writing on AI governance, digital sovereignty, Canadian law and history.
+Published work on AI governance, digital sovereignty, Canadian law, and history.

-From compliance tooling to historical research — projects focused on Canada's story and its future.
+From compliance tooling to historical research — projects focused on Canada's digital future and its past.

 Landscapes of Injustice